← Back to all posts

 I once threw a dinner party for 14 people.
 I had exactly 14 place settings, 14 portions of braised short ribs, and 14 seats.
 What showed up was 14 guests and 6 strangers.

-Someone brought a roommate.
-Someone brought a date they'd met that week.
-Someone brought two friends because "they were in the neighborhood."
-My carefully planned evening turned into a chaotic scramble for extra chairs and a very aggressive stretch of the pasta course.
+One friend brought a roommate.
+Another brought a date she'd met that week.
+A third brought two people because "they were in the neighborhood."
+My carefully planned evening became a scramble for extra chairs and a very aggressive stretch of the pasta course, and I ate standing up at the counter.

-That was the night I learned that plus one etiquette is not something you can leave to chance.
-If you don't set the rules, your guests will set them for you.
+That was the night I learned that plus one etiquette is something you have to decide on, out loud, before anyone hits reply.
+Leave the rules unstated and your guests will happily invent their own.

 Why Plus-Ones Spiral Out of Control

-The fix is simple in theory: be explicit.
-The hard part is doing it without sounding like a bouncer at a nightclub.
+So the fix, on paper, is to be explicit.
+The trick is doing it without sounding like a bouncer working the rope line at a club.

 Set Your Plus-One Policy Before You Send a Single Invite

 Before you start typing names into a guest list, decide where you stand.
-There are really only three options:
+You've really got three lanes to choose from.

 No plus-ones.
-This works well for intimate gatherings, dinner parties, and events where you've carefully curated the group.
-Every person in the room should be someone you chose to invite.
+This works well for intimate gatherings and dinner parties where you've carefully curated the group.
+Every person in the room should be someone you chose on purpose.

 Plus-ones for some guests.
-This is the most common approach.
+The most common approach by far.
 Guests in serious relationships get a plus-one.
 Single friends come solo, or you invite their partner separately by name.
-This keeps numbers manageable while respecting committed couples.
+It keeps your numbers sane while still respecting committed couples.

 Open plus-ones.
 Everyone can bring someone.
-This works for large, casual events like backyard barbecues, holiday open houses, or big milestone birthdays where you genuinely don't care about the headcount.
+Great for big, casual events like backyard barbecues or milestone birthdays where the exact headcount genuinely doesn't matter to you.

 How to Communicate It Clearly (Without Being Awkward)

-If plus-ones are not included, say so warmly: "We're keeping this one intimate, so we've reserved a spot just for you."
-Nobody is offended by that.
-It's clear, it's kind, and it removes any guesswork.
+If plus-ones aren't included, say so warmly.
+Something like "We're keeping this one intimate, so we've reserved a spot just for you" lands fine with almost everyone.
+It's kind and it kills the guesswork in one sentence.

-If plus-ones are included, name them when possible: "Alex and Jordan, you're invited..." is always better than "Alex + Guest."
-When a guest sees their partner's name on the invite, it feels intentional rather than like an afterthought.
+If plus-ones are included, name them whenever you can.
+"Alex and Jordan, you're invited..." beats "Alex + Guest" every time.
+Seeing a partner's name on the invite feels deliberate, like you actually thought about them, instead of a placeholder slot.

 This is where a tool like Lemonvite earns its keep.
-Because every guest gets their own private event page and their own individual invitation, you control exactly what each person sees.
-One guest gets "You + 1," another gets just their name.
-Nobody knows the difference, and nobody gets their feelings hurt.
+Every guest gets their own private event page and their own individual invitation, so you control exactly what each person sees.
+One person gets "You + 1," another gets just their name, and nobody is comparing notes in a shared thread.
+The difference is invisible, along with the bruised egos you avoided.

 Use RSVP Notes to Track Who Is Actually Coming

-Here's a mistake I see constantly with party plus ones: hosts allow plus-ones but never ask who the plus-one actually is.
-Then event day arrives, and you have six "Guest of [Name]" entries on your list with zero identifying information.
+A mistake I see constantly: hosts allow plus-ones but never ask who the plus-one is.
+Then event day arrives with six "Guest of [Name]" entries on the list and zero idea who's walking through the door.

-This matters more than you think.
-If you're doing a seating arrangement, you need names.
-If you're ordering personalized items, you need names.
-If someone has a food allergy, you really need names.
+This matters more than hosts tend to think.
+A seating arrangement needs names.
+Personalized favors or place cards need names.
+And the moment someone has a food allergy, you really, really need names.

-Your RSVP dashboard then gives you the full picture: confirmed guests, their plus-ones by name, and a real-time headcount that actually reflects reality.
-No spreadsheet required.
+Your RSVP dashboard then shows you the full picture: every confirmed guest, plus-ones listed by their actual names, and a headcount that updates the second someone responds.
+No side spreadsheet required.

 What to Do When Someone Brings an Uninvited Plus-One

-Even with the clearest invitation, it happens.
-Someone shows up with an extra person you weren't expecting.
+Even with the clearest invitation in the world, it'll still happen eventually.
+Someone arrives with an extra person you weren't expecting.

-To prevent this situation entirely, your invitation should do the heavy lifting.
-When someone receives a personal, well-designed invitation addressed specifically to them, with a clear RSVP mechanism, the expectation is set before they even think about bringing someone extra.
-It's much harder to casually add a plus-one when the invite clearly says "We've saved a seat for you" singular.
+The best prevention is an invitation that does the heavy lifting up front.
+When someone gets a personal, well-designed invite addressed specifically to them, with a clear RSVP button, the expectation is set before the thought of a plus-one ever crosses their mind.
+It's a lot harder to casually tack on a guest when the invite says, in the singular, "We've saved a seat for you."

 The Headcount Problem (And How to Actually Solve It)

-This is why real-time RSVP tracking is non-negotiable for any event where plus-ones are in play.
-You need to see your actual headcount as it evolves, not a rough guess you calculated in your head three days ago.
+That's why real-time RSVP tracking is non-negotiable for any event where plus-ones are in play.
+You want to watch your actual headcount evolve as people respond, instead of trusting a fuzzy number you ran in your head three days ago.

 With Lemonvite, your headcount updates the moment someone RSVPs.
-If you allowed plus-ones for certain guests, you can see exactly who confirmed with a guest and who confirmed solo.
-No more wondering whether "Alex said he's bringing someone" actually translated into an RSVP.
+If you allowed plus-ones for certain guests, you can see at a glance who confirmed with a guest and who confirmed alone.
+The era of wondering whether "Alex said he's bringing someone" ever became a real RSVP is over.

 A Simple Plus-One Framework

-If you're still unsure how to handle plus-ones for your next event, here's the framework I use now:
+If you're still not sure how to handle plus-ones for your next event, here's the rough framework I use now.

-Under 15 guests: No plus-ones unless specifically invited by name.
-The group is curated.
-Every person matters.
+Under 15 guests: No plus-ones unless invited by name.
+The group is curated and every person on it is there for a reason.

 15 to 30 guests: Plus-ones for guests in committed relationships.
-Individual invitations so you can customize who gets one and who doesn't.
+Use individual invitations so you can give one to some people and not others without anyone clocking the difference.

 30+ guests: Open plus-ones are fine.
-At this scale, a few extra people won't break anything.
-Just make sure your RSVP system captures names so you know who is actually walking through the door.
+At this scale a few extra people won't break anything, as long as your RSVP system still captures names so you know who's actually showing up.

-Whatever you decide, put it in writing on the invite, and give your guests a clean way to RSVP with their plus-one's name included.
+Whichever lane you pick, put it in writing on the invite, and give your guests a clean way to RSVP with their plus-one's name attached.

 Take Control of Your Guest List

-Lemonvite makes all of this easy.
-Private event pages for each guest.
-RSVP tracking with a notes field for plus-one details.
-Broadcast messaging when plans change.
-And it costs $5 per event, flat.
+Lemonvite makes all of that the path of least resistance: a private event page per guest, RSVP tracking with a notes field built for plus-one details, and broadcast messaging for when plans shift.
+It runs $5 per event, flat.